 Defendants Argue Preemption

-In November 2015, Judge Anthony J. Battaglia granted the manufacturer’s request for dismiss all the cases in the MDL under a motion called summary judgement.
+In November 2015, Battaglia granted the manufacturer’s request to dismiss all the cases in the MDL under a motion called summary judgement.
 Defendants argued that the plaintiffs had no failure-to-warn case because there was no way the FDA would have approved their label change to warn of pancreatic cancer.
 Therefore, drugmakers claimed they should not be held liable for failing to warn about pancreatic cancer.